snowplow/snowplowanalytics.com/_posts/2018-03-29-r102-afontova-gora-released-with-emretlrunner-improvements/index.md

 The latest version of EmrEtlRunner is available from our Bintray [here][eer-dl].

-To start using EmrEtlRunner in Stream Enrich mode (assuming you have configured [Snowplow S3 Loader][s3-loader]) you will need to add the following new bucket:
+To start using EmrEtlRunner in Stream Enrich mode (assuming you have configured [Snowplow S3 Loader][s3-loader]) you will need to add the following to your configuration file:

 {% highlight yaml %}
 aws: